 For the past 6 years, Kerry has been a Principal Coach, working with Secondary Principals in Toronto and Northern Ontario.
 In this role he supported the principals, as they developed capacity as Instructional Leaders in the areas of Literacy and Numeracy, while collaborating with them and their academic teams in further developing their evidence-based instructional strategies.

 Kerry lives in the growing community of Russell, southeast of Ottawa and is excited to work with Maple Bear Global Schools, in both Quality Assurance, as well as a Teacher Trainer.

-Janice spent 32 years in the Manitoba school system as an Elementary and Middle Years teacher, Behaviour Resource, Vice Principal in K-12 French Immersion, and Principal of two K-6 schools.
+Janice spent 32 years in the Manitoba school system as an Elementary and Middle Years classroom teacher, Behaviour Resource teacher, Vice Principal in a K-12 French Immersion school, and Principal of two K-6 schools.

-Janice is passionate about early literacy and in 2011, her school received the Manitoba Childcare Educaring Award for developing partnerships and innovative early literacy programming with and for their pre-school community.
-In 2012, Janice was the recipient of the Manitoba Reading Association Crocus Award: Administrator.
+Janice is passionate about early literacy and during her last tenure as principal, her school received the Manitoba Childcare Educaring Award for developing partnerships and innovative early literacy programming with and for their pre-school community.
+In 2012, Janice was the proud recipient of the Manitoba Reading Association Crocus Award: Administrator.

 Kristina is a retired teacher who has taught in the French Immersion programme for 30+ years.
 She lives in Ottawa, Ontario.
 Kristina’s past experiences in education also include teaching and taking on an administrative role in the International Language programme at local school boards.
 She has also taught at an international school in Europe.
 During the course of her career, Kristina has had the opportunity to mentor new teachers in the schools where she has taught.